simonspa/corryvreckan/src/algorithms/Millepede/README.md

 The Millepede algorthm allows a simultaneous fit of both the tracks and the alignment constants.

+The algorithms stops if the convergence, i.e. the absolute sum of all corrections over the total number of parameters, is smaller than the configured value.

 #### Parameters
 * `number_of_tracks`: Number of tracks used in the alignment method chosen.
 Default value is `20000`.